Full name:

 *.graphqls

 schemaPersonalizationFile is the file name where the GraphQL maven plugin will find personalization that it must apply before generating the code.
-This applies to the server mode only.
-See the doc on the plugin web site for more details.
+Since the 2.2 release, it is available for both client and server.
+Before, it applies to the server mode only.

 java.lang.String